About

 Contact Us

-Brian Christopher Harris is a high school History teacher turned seminarian who completed his M.Ed. degree at UMass Boston.
+Brian is a high school History teacher-turned-seminarian who completed his M.Ed. degree at UMass Boston.
 He grew up at the confluence of two great streams of tradition: Anglo-Catholicism and Yoga Vedanta.
 He has spent over a decade gaining an acquaintance with unaccompanied folk song as practiced in France, the British Isles, and beyond.
-He is also a longtime participant in Sacred Harp singing and related traditions of hymnody for over a decade; most recently, he has begun to learn Byzantine chant.
-He now dedicates most of his spare time to writing poetry, making music, and studying classical and medieval philosophical works (chiefly Platonic, Indo-Tibetan, Islamicate, and Scholastic) as well as the masters of contemplative prayer.
-He also reads modern theology (Sophiological, Thomistic, Patristic, Communio, Radically Orthodox) and is pursuing these areas of interest through a Master of Divinity degree at the Sheptytsky Institute of Eastern Christian Studies, St. Michael’s College, University of Toronto.
+He is also a longtime participant in Sacred Harp singing and related traditions of hymnody; most recently, he has begun to learn Byzantine chant.
+He now dedicates most of his spare time to writing poetry, making music, and studying classical and medieval philosophical works (Platonic, Indo-Tibetan, Islamicate, and Scholastic) as well as the masters of contemplative prayer.
+He also reads modern theology (Sophiological, Thomistic, Patristic, Communio, Radically Orthodox, Swedenborgian) and is pursuing these areas of interest through a Master of Divinity degree at the Sheptytsky Institute of Eastern Christian Studies, St. Michael’s College, University of Toronto.

-Nick Freiling is an entrepreneur and father of four.
-He spends most of his time building startup brands, fishing Florida intracoastal waterways, and reading theology.
-His intellectual interests include comparative soteriology, Christian mysticism, and Pope Francis' theology of encounter.
+Nick Freiling is an entrepreneur and father of five.
+He spends most of his time building startup brands, fishing Florida intracoastal waterways, and reading books.